CSCfi/csc-user-guide/docs/data/sensitive-data/sd-connect-login.md

 # Login to SD Connect

-After creating a CSC account, a CCS project and applying for Allas service access, login to SD Connect is currently possible only with CSC credentials and  Haka (a user identity federation system) at:
+After creating a CSC account, a CSC project and applying for Allas service access, login to SD Connect is currently possible only with CSC credentials and  Haka (a user identity federation system) at:

    * [https://sd-connect.csc.fi](https://sd-connect.csc.fi)